Table of Contents

 His life is filled with the rich experiences that cause one to turn to God.
 He had highs and lows in his life.
 Born into wealth, he had the available opportunities in life.
 Encountering the poor and allowing them to touch his heart made him a great educator and a holy man.

 The Friar Book Club is adding the Meditations for the Time of Retreat to the selection of books we offer as part of our Friar Book Club.
 While Saint John Baptist de la Salle and his story are likely familiar to Lasallians, it may not be so familiar to the rest of us.

 His is a story of faith and trust in God, as the path his life took was quite different from the path his life was expected to take.
 Blessed by God, there were also times when it hardly seemed possible he was doing the work of God and would be blessed by God.

 His story is also one where he can be seen as inspiring others.
 But even this had ups and downs, as brothers came and brothers went.
 At one point, the Christian brothers. were limited to Saint John Baptist de la Salle and two others.
 At the time of his death there were only 22 Christian brothers.
-The sections below will be uploaded (again) one per week, until the book is finished.
+The sections below will be uploaded (again) each day during Lent 2023 until the book is finished.

 The book is the work of Christian Brothers who translated it and provided ample introduction to the text.
 This was very helpful in not only making the text available, but more importantly just like De La Salle inspiring others to learn of this powerful saint and innovative educator.